portainer/portainer-docs/docs/v2.0/upgrade/updswarm.md

-# Upgrade a Docker Swarm Deployment
+# :fontawesome-brands-docker: Upgrade a Docker Swarm Deployment
 ### Docker Swarm
 Steps to upgrade Portainer and or Portainer agent deployed into Dcoker Swarm as a service.